Royce’s Super Delicious Nama Chocolates from Hokkaido

 Ingredients and Calories

-Lastly, for those who want to know the ingredients and calories of the Nama Chocolates, here are the lists.
+Lastly, for those who want to know the specific ingredients and calories of these Nama Chocolates, here are the labels.